Critalic/ExpenseRecord/ReadMe.md

 # Expense record API (Back-end lab 3)

-This is a solution for the ершкв lab on back-end dev course.
+This is a solution for the third lab on back-end dev course.
 [Detailed technical requirements](https://docs.google.com/document/d/11zEDVhyPrYx7482_12dZBAwYyMYYyaYX6cfZjW8Z2dg/edit)

 Postman requests can be found in [postmanRequests.json](postmanRequests.json)